 When can I sue for wrongful death in Nevada?

-Wrongful death actions in Clark County arise out a variety of different circumstances.
+Wrongful death actions in Clark County arise out of a variety of different circumstances.
 Common examples include (but are not limited to):

-- Medical malpractice;
+- Medical malpractice in Nevada;

-- Automobile or other accidents;
+- Automobile or other accidents in Nevada;

 - Criminal behavior;